 In some cases, you may need to invest in a more sophisticated router — particularly if you regularly mix professional network use with personal use (as, in the context of Covid-19 and increased home working, many of us now do).

 Create a guest network for visitors to use

 When friends come to stay at your home, one of the first questions they’ll often ask is ‘What’s the Wi-Fi code?’
 And this information is usually freely given to them!

-However, because you have no real idea about how your guests’ devices are configured — i.e., whether or not they use firewalls, anti-virus, up-to-date operating systems etc. — letting them log onto your main home network can be risky.
+However, because you usually have no idea about how your guests’ devices are configured — i.e., whether or not they use firewalls, anti-virus software, up-to-date operating systems etc. — letting them log onto your main home network can be very risky.

 So, it’s much better to let your visitors access a dedicated guest network.
 Creating one will involve a similar process to that described for the separation of home and work networks above.